 This guide will contain detailed information regarding the different causes of VW Bluetooth errors, as well as methods that you can use to help resolve these issues.
 It is important to identify and address any issues that you are experiencing with your VW Bluetooth functionality.
 This guide can help make your troubleshooting process quick and easy.

-The next part of this guide will focus on the many reasons that your VW’s Bluetooth features might not be working correctly.
+The next part of this guide will focus on the many reasons that your VW’s media is not working correctly.
 There are also detailed troubleshooting methods included that you could use to help resolve your issues.

 Most common issues with your VW’s Bluetooth functionality are caused by run-time errors, bugs and glitches, damaged files associated with the VW MIB software, or user errors causing you to believe that your Bluetooth is not functioning correctly.